davidbrodrick/virtualpi/README.md

 Why the name?
 When your Principal Investigator goes on holidays, you need a *Virtual PI* to answer your difficult questions!

 This work was first inspired by a conversation with the authors of [Galactic ChitChat: Using Large Language Models to Converse with Astronomy Literature](https://arxiv.org/abs/2304.05406).
+The tool was first used for querying documentation for an astronomical instrument, [MAVIS](https://mavis-ao.org/).

 ## Configuration